 Continuing our international expansion.
 Our existing and potential customers are concentrated in certain regions throughout the world.
 We believe that we must maintain a presence in the markets in which our customers operate.
-We currently have offices in the U.S., the U.K., Japan and Singapore, and we will be opening an office in Germany in the third quarter of 2000.
+We currently have offices in the U.S., the U.K., Japan, Singapore and Germany.